Dan Schulman: Personal life

 When he was chief executive of Virgin Mobile, Schulman led a partnership with StandUp For Kids, a nonprofit that distributes survival kits and a hotline number to homeless youth.
-To get a truer sense of what homeless kids experience, Schulman once spent 24 hours on the streets of New York City, unshaven, wrapped in a blanket, and without money, a watch, or a cell phone.
+Schulman once spent 24 hours on the streets of New York City, unshaven, wrapped in a blanket, and without money, a watch, or a cell phone.

 Schulman has practiced Krav Maga since his teens has stated that he adheres the same philosophy in business.
 He said in an interview, "there's a philosophy in martial arts which is, 'Never stand still.'
 Standing still is asking to be hit.
 You always have to be willing to take some risks going forward.
 You can't stand still".

 He has been a resident of Warren Township, New Jersey, US.
 "As of 2023, Schulman is a resident of San Jose, California, and early in 2023 announced his intended retirement as CEO of PayPal by the end of December.